-Fig 3 Location of designated sites in relation to the Plan area.
-The red hatch is a 10km buffer around the centre of the Plan area
+Fig 3 Location of designated sites within the national site network in relation to the Plan area.
+The red hatch is a 10km buffer around the centre of the Plan area intended to influence a large urban area, the main impacts on designated sites are likely to be diffuse and cumulative.

-3.5 Given the distances involved, it is clear that the Plan will not cause any direct harm to European designated sites; the Plan will not result in direct land-take of any European sites.
-Since the Plan is a high-level, large-scale strategic plan intended to influence a large urban area, the main impacts on European sites are likely to be diffuse and cumulative.
+3.5 Given the distances involved, it is clear that the Plan will not cause any direct harm to designated sites; the Plan will not result in direct land-take of any designated sites.
+Since the Plan is a high-level, large-scale strategic plan